Farsight Vision: History

 In late September 2024, the company was represented at the Resilience Conference in London.
 Later, Farsight Vision signed a memorandum of cooperation with the Ukrainian Humanitarian Demining Center.
 In May 2025, the company presented its solutions at the DSEI Japan defense technology exhibition in Japan, as part of cooperation between the Brave1 defense tech cluster and the Japanese company Rakuten, which supports the entry of Ukrainian startups into the Japanese market.

 In spring 2025, the company's technologies were first used during military exercises in Estonia, and in June of the same year, they were included in the online military training course "Using Technology in Wartime," developed by the Ukrainian project Victory Drones.
+In November 2025, Farsight Vision was nominated for the Future Unicorn Award 2026 by the European trade association DigitalEurope in the dual-use technology category.

 Products

 The company develops hardware and software for collecting, processing, and analyzing media data obtained from drones, including in electronic warfare environments.
 FSV Mapper is an autonomous device that pre-processes media files and transmits them to the situational awareness platform; it's designed to work in environments with unstable connectivity.
 FSV Navigator is a navigation module mounted on a drone, designed to aid route stability in GPS-denied conditions.